ChrisDeFreitas/guitarjoe/README.md

 ## Technical Notes
 - The entire application is contained within a single web page; it does not require a remote server.
 The only external link is to the <a href='https://fonts.google.com/?query=Robert+Leuschke/' target='_new'>Fuggles Google Font</a> used in the header.
 So one could use the ./docs folder on any webserver.
 - The logic of the application resides in <a href='https://github.com/ChrisDeFreitas/guitarjoe/blob/main/src/guitar_lib.js'>guitar_lib.js</a>--the code should be readable by non-techies so  feel free to review/use/suggest changes.
 I created the library's test suite as I initially built the library, so it will not test all functionality.
 The test suite is used primarily to develop complex functionality, such as guitar_lib.notes.match() that matches a list of notes to a list of intervals.
 - In terms of security, the application currently does not store or access browser data.
+Nor does it require personal information.
 The future plans include saving/restoring application state using <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>HTML5 Local Storage</a>--but that is way in the future.
 As the code is hosted on GitHub it is scanned regularly for security vulnerabilities and open for review by the public.
 - The application is a standard <a href='https://create-react-app.dev/'>Create React App</a>, except the ./build folder is renamed to ./docs to work with <a href='https://pages.github.com/'>GitHub Pages</a>.
 See <a href='https://create-react-app.dev/docs/advanced-configuration'>BUILD_PATH environment variable</a> for details on that redirection.